ctkelley/MPResults/README.md

 This repo supports my paper __Newton's Method in Mixed Precision__.

-__The version that made the plots/tables in the original manuscript got smashed in an attemt to "tune" the code.
-There's a bug in this version that affects the analytic Jacobian coputations.
-I found and fixed it and will get the right stuff up here soon.
-The finite difference Jacobian computaions work as advertised.__
+__This version will make the plots/tables in the paper/notebook.__

+I am working on a veresion that will eliminate the need for JLD and simply read/write plain vanilla arrays.

 ## Readme Contents